KDE/kdev-ruby/README.md

 [KDE TechBase](https://techbase.kde.org/Projects/KDevelop4/Ruby).

-The preferred way to report bugs is through the [KDE Bugtracking System](https://bugs.kde.org), and patches shoud be submitted through [Review Board](https://git.reviewboard.kde.org/r/new/).
+The preferred way to report bugs is through the [KDE Bugtracking System](https://bugs.kde.org), and patches should be submitted through [Review Board](https://git.reviewboard.kde.org/r/new/).
 That being said, you can also submit issues and pull requests through the Github [mirror](https://github.com/mssola/kdev-ruby).